azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Storage**: Select **Create new** and accept the generated name.

     - **Application Insights**: **On**

-    - **Application Insights Location**: Select the same location you selected for the Location field above.

     - Select **Create** to provision the Function App.

     ![Create Function App blade](media/provision-function-app.png "Provision Function App")